nodejs/node/doc/api/http.markdown

 In node 0.5.3+ there is a new implementation of the HTTP Agent which is used for pooling sockets used in HTTP client requests.

-Previously, a single agent instance help the pool for single host+port.
+Previously, a single agent instance helped pool for a single host+port.
 The current implementation now holds sockets for any number of hosts.

 The current HTTP Agent also defaults client requests to using